6 Cool Image Captions with CSS3

 Caption 5

-The fifth caption will have rotating effect.
-It is not just the caption that will rotate, but also the image.
-It is more like the changing of position by rotating.
+The fifth caption will have a rotating effect.
+Not just the caption, but the image will also rotate.
+It’s more like changing position through rotation.

-So, we add transform property with a -180 degree rotation, unless you prefer rotating your monitor to read the caption.
+So, we add the `transform` property with a -180 degree rotation (unless you prefer rotating your monitor to read the caption).

 #mainwrapper #box-5.box .rotate-caption {